 - Vertical or horizontal streaks may appear in movies containing very bright subjects.
-This is normal and does not indicate a malfunction. - The EVF/LCD MODE option in the setup menu is fixed at 30 fps in movie mode.
+This is normal and does not indicate a malfunction. - The EVF/LCD MODE option in the setup menu is fixed at 30 fps in movie mode. - Recording movies for a long time or using the camera at high ambient temperatures may increase the camera temperature.
+This is normal and does not indicate a malfunction.

-► Viewing Movies
+▶ Viewing Movies

 During playback (pg.
-44), movies are displayed in the monitor as shown at right.
+46), movies are displayed in the monitor as shown at right.
 The following operations can be performed while a movie is displayed:

 Operation Description Start/pause Press the selector down to start playback. playback Press again to pause.
-End Press the selector up to end playback.
-If playback/ playback is not in progress, pressing the delete selector up will delete the current movie.
-Press the selector right to advance, left to Advance/ rewind.
-If playback is paused, the movie rewind will advance or rewind one frame each time the selector is pressed.
-Press MENU/OK to pause playback and dis- Adjust play volume controls.
-Press the selector volume up or down to adjust the volume; press MENU/OK again to set the volume.
+End playback/ delete Press the selector up to end playback.
+If playback is not in progress, pressing the selector up will delete the current movie.
+Advance/ rewind Press the selector right to advance, left to rewind.
+If playback is paused, the movie will advance or rewind one frame each time the selector is pressed.
+Adjust volume Press MENU/OK to pause playback and display volume controls.
+Press the selector up or down to adjust the volume; press MENU/OK again to set the volume.